Yarsanism: Holy texts

-The traditions of the Yarsani are preserved in poetry known as Kalâm-e Saranjâm (The Discourse of Conclusion), divinely revealed narratives passed down orally through the generations.
+The traditions of the Yarsani are preserved in poetry known as Kalâm-e Saranjâm (The Discourse of Conclusion), as well as in divinely revealed narratives passed down orally from generation to generation.
 These traditions are said to have been written down by Pir Musi, one of the seven companions of Sultan Sahak (also the angel in charge of recording human deeds).
-The collection consists of the epochs of Khawandagar [God], ‘Alī, Shah Khoshin and Sultan Sahak, the different manifestations of divinity.
-The epoch of Shah Khoshin takes place in Luristan and the epoch of Sultan Sahak is placed in Hawraman near the Sirwan River, the land of the Goranî.
-Also important to the Goranî is the Daftar-e kezana-ye Perdivari (Book of the Treasure of Perdivar), a collection of twenty six mythological poems or kalams.
+The collection consists of the epochs of Khawandagar [God], 'Alī, Shah Khoshin, and Sultan Sahak, the different manifestations of divinity.
+The epoch of Shah Khoshin takes place in Luristan, and the epoch of Sultan Sahak is placed in Hawraman near the Sirwan River, the land of the Goranî.
+Also important to the Goranî is the Daftar-e kezana-ye Perdivari (Book of the Treasure of Perdivar), a collection of twenty-six mythological poems or kalams.

-The sayings attributed to Sultan Sahak are written in Gorani Kurdish, the sacred language of the Ahl-e Haqq, which also is known as Hawrami dialects.
-However, few modern Yarsani can read or write Gorani as their mother tongues are Southern Kurdish and Sorani Kurdish, which belong to the other two branches of the Kurdish language family.
-Some Yarsani literature is written in the Persian language.
+The sayings attributed to Sultan Sahak are written in Gorani Kurdish, the sacred language of the Ahl-e Haqq, which is also known as the Hawrami dialects.
+However, few modern Yarsani can read or write Gorani as their mother tongue, as their mother tongues are Southern Kurdish and Sorani Kurdish, which belong to the other two branches of the Kurdish language family.
+Some Yarsani literature is written in Persian.

-The older texts are called the Perdiwari texts, which date back to around the 15th or 16th centuries.
-The texts are called Perdiwari since Perdiwar is where Soltan Sahak had first founded the Yarsani community.
+The older texts, known as the Perdiwari texts, date back to the 15th or 16th centuries.
+The texts are called Perdiwari because Perdiwar was where Sultan Sahak first founded the Yarsani community.
 The Perdiwari texts are attributed to writers from this first community of Yarsani believers.
 They include the following texts.